 I was "good" in math and needed a career.
 Someone suggested engineering to me.
-In addition, at a pivotal time in my life, I had a part-time job working for the City of St. Cloud.
+Also, at a pivotal time in my life, I had a part-time job working for the City of St. Cloud.
 I worked in their engineering department and thought I could put my experience to good use.

 Melanie G. Niday

 I've always enjoyed being creative.
-I had a high school drafting teacher who really motivated my curiosity and recognized my talents.
+I had a high school drafting teacher who motivated my curiosity and recognized my talents.

 Related Content: SEH Recognized for Advancing Women in the Transportation Industry

-The needs in our society are constantly changing, and we have to adapt in order to keep up.
+The needs in our society are constantly changing, and we have to adapt to keep up.
 Working with such intelligent people here at SEH keeps that flame lit to continue to bring innovative ideas to the table to better serve our clients and communities.

 I enjoy keeping up with the evolving technology and all of the impressive things we can accomplish with it.